raybart-umich/486/README.md

 templates: The templates folder contains the html file that houses all of the content for the webpage.

+happening.py: This file has functions that scrape Happening@Michigan websites for events and then filters down those events.

+sessions.py: This file contains functions that scrape Sessions@Michigan.

-app.py: This file puts together the functions in happening.py.
+get_events.py: This file puts together the functions in happening.py and sessions.py.
 For a certain date range, this file gathers and then filters the events from both websites.
-This is the file accessed by the html file for the event information and links.

-happening.py: This file has functions that scrape both websites for events and then filters down those events.
+It then stores these results in JSON format locally in events.txt.

+app.py: This file reads events.txt, which contains our scraping output.
+It then renders this output into our webpage.
+This contains the Flask app.

-helpers.py: This file contains the function we use to filer through events to determine whether or not there are free things offered at said events.
+helpers.py: This file contains the function we use to filter through events to determine whether or not there are free things offered at said events.
+It also contains our use of BeautifulSoup.

+reload_script.py: This script uses PythonAnywhere's API to manually reload our page with new results.
+The script is scheduled to execute a couple minutes after new results have been fetched.

 requirements.txt: This file contains all the libraries needed to execute the code.